ED Wait Times in Greenville: Get The Facts

 At ECU Health, we are using technology to share information faster, get labs/radiology results more efficiently and begin treatments as quickly and safely as possible.

 We have also invested heavily in our Operations Center, which manages transfers and placements from across region, especially for ED patients admitted to hospitals.
-These team members help route patients to the appropriate care facility based on a number of factors.
+These team members help route patients to the right care facility based on a number of factors.

 Connecting patients to transportation

-An unfortunate reality facing many of our patients is a general lack of transportation.
+An unfortunate reality facing many of our patients is a lack of transportation.
 While all patients find a way to the emergency department, not all of them can find a way out, particularly when it comes to needing outpatient services following the emergency department visit.
-With this need in-mind, ECU Health has partnered with an outside company to begin providing dedicated transportation services from the emergency department for those that need transportation support.
+With this need in-mind, ECU Health has partnered with an outside company to begin providing dedicated transportation services from the emergency department for those that need support.

 Collaborating with community partners to fill care gaps